DarshanKodipalli/RideShare/fare_modeling/README.md

-# ML Modeling to predict rideshare trip fare
+# A Machine Learning Model to Predict RideShare Trip Fare

 ## Pre-requisites